 A loyalty program is a data collection engine.
 From the moment a member registers to the day they ask you to delete their account, you are collecting, storing, processing, and in many cases sharing personal data.
 The GDPR obligations at each of those stages are specific, and the DPC's active enforcement posture means that getting them wrong carries real consequences.

 A typical loyalty program registration form collects a lot: name, email address, phone number, date of birth, and postal address.
-Once the member is active, you add transaction history, purchase frequency, product preferences, and behavioral data from how they engage with your app or emails.
+Once the member is active, you add transaction history, purchase frequency, product preferences, and behavioural data from how they engage with your app or emails.
 Every single data point needs a documented lawful basis under GDPR Article 6.

 The correct basis for core membership data is contractual necessity (Article 6(1)(b)).
 When a member signs up, they enter into a contract.
 Processing the data necessary to deliver that membership, including their contact details, transaction records, and points balance, is justified under the terms of that contract.